 On Apr 16, 2005, at 10:53 AM, Jens Axel Søgaard wrote:

+In the proposal default-compare is not defined on circular structures.
 Theoretically I think (I am not sure though) it is possible to define an order on graphs.

 Is default-compare compatible with equal?